jonwangio/Bayes_for_Regression/README.md

-# Experiment on Bayesian Regression
+# Experiment on Bayesian Regression (for educational purpose)
 -------------------

 Short recap